How to Store Your Child’s Jewelry to Keep Her Jewelry Safe

+Keepsake jewelry should be cared for to protect its value and integrity.
 It’s important to explain to children the significance and value of jewelry pieces.
 They need to know that any pieces given to them by family or friends as well as any pieces handed down to them through a grandparent, great-grandparent or other family members from long ago are important reminders of that person’s life.
-Children need to know how important a jewelry piece is, whether it was great-grandma’s cameo necklace or Uncle George’s pocket watch, or even their own sterling silver baby bracelet.
+Children need to know how important a jewelry piece is, whether it was great-grandma’s cameo necklace or Uncle George’s pocket watch, or even their own sterling silver baby bracelet or gold ring.
 They need to understand that there is personal affection attached to the piece in order to realize its value and importance.

-Ask your child how they would feel about damaging or losing their Mickey Mouse watch they saved for and purchased themselves.
+Ask your child how they would feel about damaging or losing the birthstone necklace they saved for and purchased themselves.
 That discussion will better equip a child to understand the importance of other jewelry they are given or purchase themselves.
-Once a child understands the significance, they will better grasp how important it is to carefully store and protect all jewelry items.
+Once a child understands the significance, they will better grasp how important it is to store and protect all jewelry items carefully.

 All children’s jewelry should be stored in a dry and clean place.
 Moisture can damage fine and even costume jewelry.
 A jewelry container can be an actual jewelry box or case that is lined with soft fabric that may have several sections for placement of different kinds of jewelry.
 A child might even like to make and decorate their own special jewelry box, but any items stored in it should be wrapped in tissue paper or kept in their original cloth pouches or containers.
 Self-contained fabric pouches help stop scratches and movement while other types of containers will have anti-tarnish features that will keep the piece looking new.